emeraldTable/portal/assets/docs/moon/readme.md

   These elements were created in the interiors of stars during their lifetimes through fusion reactions.
    However,
     it is important to note that the Moon's formation itself is not a product of stellar nucleosynthesis but rather a result of the giant impact event.

+# The Giant Impact Hypothesis
+   is the leading theory regarding the formation of the Moon.
+    According to this hypothesis, a Mars-sized object, often referred to as Theia, collided with the early Earth around 4.5 billion years ago.
+     The impact was so powerful and energetic that it led to the ejection of a significant amount of debris from both Theia and the proto-Earth into space.

+   The debris from the collision eventually formed a disk of material surrounding the Earth,
+    known as the circumterrestrial disk or the protolunar disk.
+    Over time, the material in this disk began to accumulate and coalesce through accretion and gravitational attraction.
+     Eventually, this process resulted in the formation of the Moon.

+   The Giant Impact Hypothesis explains various characteristics of the Moon and the Earth-Moon system,
+    such as the Moon's relatively small iron core compared to its size, its similar oxygen isotope composition to Earth,
+     and the Moon's relatively low overall density.
+      It also helps explain why the Moon lacks significant volatile elements like water compared to the Earth.

+   While the precise details of the Moon's formation are still the subject of ongoing research and investigation,
+    the Giant Impact Hypothesis is currently the most widely accepted explanation supported by geological and isotopic evidence,
+      computer simulations, and lunar samples brought back by the Apollo missions.